 - It is a centrally sponsored programme in endemic states in 1990-91.
 A tripartite MoU has been signed between India, Bangladesh and Nepal for achieving Kala Azar from the South East Asia Region.

 - All programmes are being implemented by the NVBDCP.

-- National Filaria Control Programme was launched in 1955.
-It has the objective of controlling Lymphatic Filariasis in un-surveyed areas and urban areas through anti parasitic and anti larval measures.
+- The National Filaria Control Programme was launched in 1955.
+It has the objective of controlling Lymphatic Filariasis in un-surveyed areas and urban areas through anti-parasitic and anti larval measures.

 - The National Health Policy 2017 envisages the elimination of Lymphatic Filariasis.
-2020 is the target year for Global elimination of the disease.
+2020 was the target year for Global elimination of the disease.

-- A task force is constituted by the Government of India for the control of Japnese Encephalitis.
+- A task force is constituted by the Government of India for the control of Japanese Encephalitis.
 The Directorate of NVBDCP monitors the situation of Japanese Encephalitis in the country.

-- Objective of the programme is early diagnosis of the disease and sincere case management.
+- Objective of the programme is the early diagnosis of the disease and sincere case management.

 4. Dengue Control: Japanese encephalitis (JE) is a zoonotic disease and caused by an arbovirus, group B (Flavivirus) and transmitted by Culex mosquitoes.
 This disease has been reported from 26 states and UTs since 1978, only 15 states are reporting JE regularly.